The world of finance and investing can often seem confusing, cluttered and bloated with jargon. It needn’t be that way.

 Open-ended investment companies (OEICs) are a popular way for lots of people to pool their money and invest in the stock market.
 They are a type of shared investment.
 By coming together with hundreds or thousands of others in a fund, small investors can get access to a much greater range of investment opportunities.

-A passive investment strategy is used to attempt to track the performance of an index or pool of investments.
-The idea is to spread risk and create a portfolio that will mirror the performance of an overall stock market or index, usually over a long period of time.
+A passive investment strategy tracks the performance of an index, such as the FTSE 100, or pool of investments.
+The idea is to spread risk and create a portfolio that mirrors the performance of an overall stock market or index, usually over a long period of time.

 There are three main types of pensions: workplace pensions, where both you and your employer usually pay in a fixed monthly amount; personal or private pensions, where you pay in lump sums or monthly contributions as you see fit but there is no link to your employment status; and state pensions, which you contribute to in the form of regular national insurance contributions.

-A portfolio is a collection of investments and can include anything from cash in the bank to stock market shares.
-How your portfolio is made up will affect everything from the amount of risk you face to the amount of money you might make, or lose.
+How your own personal financial portfolio is made up will affect everything from the amount of risk you face to the amount of money you might make or lose.

 Rebalancing is what you do to your portfolio to help keep it in line with your initial investment goals and the level of investment risk you’re comfortable with.